kebaldwi/ansible_lab_v1/LabGuide.md

 pyATS is a powerful framework for automated testing and the de-facto test framework for internal Cisco Engineers.
 For a more comprehensive introduction to pyATS, see the [Cisco pyATS Documentation](https://developer.cisco.com/docs/pyats/)

 Roles can be installed by running `ansible-galaxy install role.name` for roles in [Ansible Galaxy](https://galaxy.ansible.com/), where collections and roles are published for use by vendors (including Cisco and most other major vendors) and the Ansible Community at large.
 A new role can be created with the proper directory structure by running `ansible-galaxy init mynewrole`.
 Custom roles can also simply be copied into the roles directory.
-As long as the role directory can be found in the roles_path that we reviewed earlier as part of the ansible.cfg file, it can be used in your playbooks.
+As long as the roles directory can be found in the roles_path that we reviewed earlier as part of the ansible.cfg file, it can be used in your playbooks.

 Roles can be referenced in a playbook using the **roles** option.
 See this example from our playbook [get_switch_info_pyats_parsers.yaml](Task_0_Fact_Finding/get_switch_info_pyats_parsers.yaml):